TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpArchitecture/WorkingWithExceptions/Index.rst

 """""""""""""""""""""

-A typical exception hierarchy for specific exceptions in the core typically looks like :code:`Vendor\MyExt\Exception extends TYPO3\CMS\Core\Exception`, where :code:`TYPO3\CMS\Core\Exception` is the base for all exceptions in TYPO3.
+A typical exception hierarchy for specific exceptions in the core looks like :php:`Vendor\MyExt\Exception extends TYPO3\CMS\Core\Exception`, where :php:`TYPO3\CMS\Core\Exception` is the base of all exceptions in TYPO3.

-Building on that you can have :code:`Vendor\MyExt\Exception\AFunctionality\ASpecificException extends Vendor\MyExt\Exception` for more specific exceptions.
+Building on that you can have :php:`Vendor\MyExt\Exception\AFunctionality\ASpecificException extends Vendor\MyExt\Exception` for more specific exceptions.
 All of your exceptions should extend your extension-specific base exception.

+So, rule:

-So, as soon as multiple different specific exceptions are thrown within some extension, there should be a generic base exception within the extension that is not thrown itself, and the specific exceptions that are thrown then extend from this class.
+   As soon as multiple different specific exceptions are thrown within some extension, there should be a generic base exception within the extension that is not thrown itself, and the specific exceptions that are thrown then extend from this class.

 Typically, only the specific exceptions are caught however.
 In general, the inheritance hierarchy shouldn’t be extended much deeper and should be kept relatively flat.